 f.
-For Families of Faith: What should I pray for?
+What should I pray for?

-Not only can children be assured that God answers prayer, but praying also helps children know that they are doing something to help the situation.
+Not only can children be assured that God answers prayer, praying also helps children know that they are doing something to help the situation.
 Help them pray often:

 - For the protection of everyone, especially your friends, family, and people you know. - For all who are helping those infected.
 Especially the nurses and doctors. - For those already infected that they will get well soon.